justeat/OpenRastaSwagger/README.md

 			  docExpansion: "none"
 			});

+For the aspx routing method, change the url to be "swagger.aspx".

 At this point, visiting http://your-api.com/swagger-ui should load up an interactive set of documentation for your application.

 ## Conventions